D3vss/Weather-app/README.md

 ## Main Functions:
 #### getJSONFile() :
 This function is intended to get the data from the API and transform it to a JSON file that I can later exploit.
-Kind of like the ```JS getJSON() ``` in jQuery.
+Kind of like the ```javascript getJSON() ``` in jQuery.

 ```javascript
 function getJSONFile(url) {